realumhelp/Creality-K1-and-K1-Max_wiki/Improve-Bed-Mesh.md

 <br />

+- Open `printer.conf` file:

-- On original Fluidd Web Interface go to `Configuration` and open `printer.conf` file.
+   - On original Fluidd Web Interface go to `Configuration` icon on the left side.
+   - On original Mainsail Web Interface go to `Machine` tab on the left side.

 - Search macro named `[bed_mesh]` setting and add this lines at the end: